-Marketing is hardly a one-size-fits-all affair as marketing needs vary from business to business.
+Marketing for construction businesses is hardly a one-size-fits-all affair as marketing needs vary from business to business.
 This also means that each business comes with its unique marketing budget and target market hence the need for a market plan.
 A good market plan is thorough, competitive and all-inclusive.
 It must be monitored and adjusted where necessary.

 The construction business is rather dynamic therefore your marketing plan must be adaptable to the changing environment.
 The following are the steps to developing a sound marketing plan;

 Determining an objective helps to focus your energy, time, and resources to a specific thing.
 Whether you are looking to grow revenue or increase the market share of a specific product/service, your objective must be clear and measurable.
 If your company has many revenue streams, it is best that you develop a marketing plan for each as their markets will vary.

 Together with your staff, analyze the strengths, weaknesses, opportunities, and threats of your business.
 What advantage do you have over your competitors?
 How stable are you as a business?
 Does your team possess the required skills?
 What is your financial strength?
 What opportunities lie ahead of the business?
 Are you in a position to grab some of your competitors’ clients?
 Are your competitors’ charges much higher than yours?
 What problems do you foresee?